 - B51GE Renewable Energy Technologies

-An overview over Renewable Energy resources and to introduce current and emerging technologies to exploit Renewable Energy resources.
-Introduce available or projected technologies for generation of electricity or to satisfy primary energy demand from renewable resources.
-Place these technologies in context with environmental, political and economic constraints.
+An overview of renewable energy resources and to introduce current and emerging technologies to exploit renewable energy resources.
+Includes studying available or projected technologies for generation of electricity or to satisfy primary energy demand from renewable resources.
+These technologies are placed in context with environmental, political and economic constraints.

 Semester Two – Mandatory

 - B81EZ Critical Analysis and Research Preparation

 This course provides research training and addresses literature review skills, project planning, data analysis and presentation with a focus to critically discuss literature, and use data to support an argument.

 To familarise students with the potential causes of material, structure or component failure and framework under which a failure or forensic engineering investigation should be carried out.
 It also gives studies the opportunity to work case studies, through information-gathering to preparation of reports and an awareness of fire and explosion engineering.

 Optional (Choose one)

 To present advanced theory and practice in important or emerging areas of technology including non-linear final element materials, as well as contact mechanics and design of components subjected to high stress applications.